sakshamdumka/Dannys-Diner-/README.md

 <br>
 **3. Inspect Results:** Review the results of the queries to gain insights into customer behaviors and preferences.

-## Conclusion
-By leveraging the insights gained from the data, Danny can deliver a more personalized experience.
-These queries will provide Danny with valuable insights into customer behavior, spending, and preferences, helping him evaluate the effectiveness of his loyalty program and consider potential expansions.

 ## Thank You
 I would like to extend my heartfelt thanks to the page that helped me find this case study of Danny's Diner project.